-Perhaps some of us still remember the terrible images of Haiti on different media on the 12th of January of 2010, when an earthquake with its epicentre in Puerto Príncipe and with a magnitude of 7.2 occurred in the Haitian capital.
-More than 300,000 people died and a similar number was injured to different degrees, while more than 1.5 million Haitians were left homeless.
-It represented one of the most devastating humanitarian catastrophes in history.
+Perhaps some of us still remember the terrible images of Haiti on different media on that 12th of January of 2010, when an earthquake with its epicenter in Puerto Príncipe and with a magnitude of 7.2 took place in the Haitian capital.
+More than 300,000 people died and a similar number was injured in different degrees, while more than 1.5 million Haitians were left homeless.
+It represented one of the most terrible humanitarian catastrophes in history.

 It did not take long for ONCE and its Foundation to react to this disaster.
 Only a week later and thanks to an awareness campaign among its members and workers, more than 120,000 Euro were raised.
-In addition, a donation of ortho-prothestic items worth 60,000 Euro was carried out through the Fundosa Group (ONCE's business division), which was made available to the Red Cross for immediate delivery.
+In addition, a donation of ortoprothestic items worth 60,000 Euro was carried out through the Fundosa Group (ONCE's Business division), which was made available to the Red Cross for its immediate delivery.